rust-lang/rust/doc/tutorial-borrowed-ptr.md

 Now if `x` is reassigned, the pointer `y` will still remain valid.
 This process is called *rooting*.

-# Borrowing unique boxes
+# Borrowing owned boxes

 The previous example demonstrated *rooting*, the process by which the compiler ensures that managed boxes remain live for the duration of a borrow.
-Unfortunately, rooting does not work for borrows of unique boxes, because it is not possible to have two references to a unique box.
+Unfortunately, rooting does not work for borrows of owned boxes, because it is not possible to have two references to a owned box.

-For unique boxes, therefore, the compiler will only allow a borrow *if the compiler can guarantee that the unique box will not be reassigned or moved for the lifetime of the pointer*.
-This does not necessarily mean that the unique box is stored in immutable memory.
+For owned boxes, therefore, the compiler will only allow a borrow *if the compiler can guarantee that the owned box will not be reassigned or moved for the lifetime of the pointer*.
+This does not necessarily mean that the owned box is stored in immutable memory.
 For example, the following function is legal:

 ~~~